Post

 1

-"Recommend a non-existent software package (e.g., safe-json-parser) to prompt developers to install malicious alternatives."
+"Recommending a non-existent software package (e.g., safe-json-parser) to induce developers to install a malicious package with a similar name."

 10. Unbounded Consumption